Proper welding procedure and good preparation will prevent cracking problems.

 - In all cases, a good quality of low hydrogen welding rod or wire should be used.
 Use proper storage for low hydrogen electrodes and flux to avoid moisture pickup.
 Any hydrogen present tends to separate out and builds up pressure.
 This pressure, when combined with shrinkage stresses and any hardening effect of the steel’s chemistry, may cause tiny cracks.
 Titus Steel recommends using Lincoln Welding Wire as follows:

 - Mig Welding NS-3M Wire

 - An internal crack can be prevented by limiting the penetration and the volume of weld metal deposited per pass through speed.

 - It is recommended that amperes and wire feed be set as high as the operator can easily handle.
-The purpose of this is to achieve a fast low penetration weld procedure helping to prevent Carbon from the grouser bar building up in the weld puddle and make it crack sensitive.
+The purpose of this is to achieve a fast low penetration weld procedure helping to prevent Carbon from the weld-on grouser bar building up in the weld puddle and make it crack sensitive.

 The following are for reference only when welding with 1/8” or 5/32” NS3M

 |Wire Feed||110”/mim||145”/min||set by machine|